-Martínez, R.S., & Butera, G. (Guest Co-Editors) (in press).
+Martínez, R.S., & Butera, G. (Guest Co-Editors) (2014).
 Multidisciplinary Collaboration to Support Struggling Readers.
 Special series for Journal of Educational and Psychological Consultation.

-Martinez, R. S., Harris, B., & McClain, M. (in press).
+Martinez, R. S., Harris, B., & McClain, M. (2014).
 Effective and Collaborative School Practices that Promote English Reading for English Learners (EL).
 Journal of Educational and Psychological Consultation.